Db2203/NoScalp/README.md

 Seeds a drop and asserts the real guarantees: duplicate humans collapse to one entry, a same-human race across two regions yields exactly one entry, a bot flood inserts only distinct identities, the draw produces exactly `stock` winners with **zero oversold** and unique units, double-claims are idempotent, and both regions agree on the totals.

+## Routes

+- `/` — the storefront
+- `/drops/<id>` — the consumer flow: verify → enter → win → checkout (Stripe test mode)
+- `/fairness` — the proof: the side-by-side stampede, a live drop log, the "why Aurora DSQL" breakdown, and the in-browser draw verifier.
+The demo controls (run the stampede / draw / reset) unlock in **operator mode** — triple-click the footer wordmark and enter the admin token.

 ## Stack

-Next.js (App Router) on Vercel · Amazon Aurora DSQL · `pg` with IAM token auth · Tailwind v4 · Framer Motion.
+Next.js 16 (App Router, React 19) on Vercel · Amazon Aurora DSQL (multi-region, IAM-token auth via `@aws-sdk/dsql-signer`) · `pg` · Stripe (test mode) · Tailwind v4 · Framer Motion.